mightypen23/YegnaConnect---local-services-finder/README.md

 # YegnaConnect---local-services-finder
-A mobile-first app that connected local service providers with users
+A mobile-first app that connectes local service providers with users